-KWS Manufacturing 3041 Conveyor Drive Burleson, Texas 76028 Toll Free: (800) 543-6558 Phone: (817) 295-2247 Fax: (817) 447-8528 Internal Collar Fits Snugly in Pipe After Holes are Burned Typically, four holes are cut in the pipe with two on one side and two located 180-degrees apart on the other side.
-Then, the inside of the pipe is cleaned up and the internal collar fit into the pipe.
+KWS Manufacturing 3041 Conveyor Drive

+Burleson, Texas 76028

+Toll Free: (800) 543-6558 Phone: (817) 295-2247 Fax: (817) 447-8528 Internal Collar Fits Snugly in Pipe After Holes are Burned

+Four holes are cut in the pipe with two on each side 180-degrees apart.
+Then, the inside of the pipe is cleaned up and the internal collar fitted into the pipe.
 The internal collar fits snugly in the pipe with the edges flush with the end of the pipe.
 Using a wire-feed MGAW welder, the holes are filled with weld material.
 The plug weld penetrates the internal collar and is joined to the center pipe as the hole is filled.
-This process is repeated for all plug weld holes.
+The process is repeated for all four plug weld holes.

+Ask the Experts

 Analyzing Different Types of Screw Conveyor Failures A properly designed and manufactured screw will provide many years of uninterrupted production.
 Even when a screw conveyor is subjected to an upset condition and the drive unit generates full-motor torque, there should not be a mechanical failure of any component in the screw conveyor.
 Once the motor reaches locked-rotor amps, the motor heaters or a circuit breaker will "kick out" and power will be immediately turned off to the motor.
-As the leader in the screw conveyor industry, KWS always supplies CEMA standard screws with a minimum of four plug welds per bushing for a total of eight plug welds per screw.
+As part of our commitment to Customer satisfaction, KWS always supplies CEMA standard screws with a minimum of four plug welds per screw that are guaranteed for the life of the screw.